NSF REU Mentors and Projects

 Kristin Gribble, MBL: In many animals, offspring from older mothers have shorter lifespan, lower reproduction, and decreased health than do offspring from young mothers.
 The cellular and molecular causes of these maternal effects on offspring are not understood, however.
 Our lab uses rotifers (microscopic, aquatic invertebrates) to study how a mother’s age and environment affects her offspring’s phenotype.
 We investigate the potential epigenetic and mitochondrial mechanisms of intergenerational and transgenerational inheritance.
 Potential projects in our lab include (1) investigating the effects of maternal age on offspring mitochondrial function, health, and reproductive success; (2) comparing maternal age effects on male and female offspring; and (3) examining differences maternal investment in offspring from young and old mothers.
 Students will learn to culture phytoplankton and zooplankton, measure hatching rate and lifespan, and will use microscopy, molecular biology, respirometry, and biochemistry methods.

-Roger Hanlon, MBL: “Rapid adaptive camouflage system of cephalopods.”
-The Hanlon lab studies sensory systems and behavior in cephalopods involving (i) rapid adaptive camouflage in cuttlefish and octopus and (ii) sensory capabilities of the octopus’ arms and suckers in relation to their peripheral vs. central brain control.
+Roger Hanlon, MBL: Research/Projects: “Rapid adaptive camouflage system of cephalopods.”
+The Hanlon lab studies sensory systems and behavior in cephalopods involving (i) rapid adaptive camouflage & communication in cuttlefish, squid and octopus and (ii) sensory capabilities of the octopus’ arms and suckers in relation to their peripheral vs. central brain control.
 The first system includes visual perception of backgrounds to determine which camouflage pattern to deploy; and a motor output system that produces a camouflaged body pattern.
 Behavioral experiments provide the experimental bioassay, and image analyses of the resultant camouflage body pattern provide a quantifiable proxy for motor output and pattern design.
-There is a refined neuromuscular control system of tens of thousands of pigmented chromatophore organs and iridescent cells in the skin to form the patterns, and we study the gross and fine structure of these skin cells and organs.
-In the second project, we train octopuses to grab objects, then test chemo and tactile sensing of suckers by applying different textures and tastes to the object and perform neuroanatomical and neurophysiological studies of the arm and suckers.
-Students are exposed to neurobiology, sensory biology, anatomy, image analysis and ethology.
-In the broader context, students read experimental and theoretical papers related to this system and discuss them in the context of their experiments to ensure that they understand why they are conducting these experiments, as opposed to solely learning how to conduct the experiment.
+There is a refined neuromuscular control system of tens of thousands of pigmented chromatophore organs and iridescent cells in the skin to form the patterns, and we study these extraordinarily unique neuroanatomical and bio-optical mechanisms of dynamic pigmentary and structural coloration.

 Marko Horb, MBL: “Genome editing in Xenopus”.
 Advances in genome editing have made it possible to generate mutant animals in almost any organism.
 The current focus of the Horb lab is to create Xenopus mutants to model human disease using CRISPR-Cas.
 Undergraduate students will be given the opportunity to create an F0 Xenopus mutant using CRISPR-Cas as well as learn to work with Xenopus embryos, including embryological and molecular biology techniques.
 Students will learn to navigate the Xenopus genome, identify specific target sites for generating mutants, inject Xenopus embryos and genotype the resulting embryos.
 Students should expect to learn, in detail, about genome editing and its applications.